 Eddie Cross started working in Gokwe/Zhombe District resettling people in that area.
 Then was employed by Agricultural Marketing Authority in 1976 and became a Chief Economist in 1976.
-During the transition period in 1980, he played a role as an economist by helping the two leading political parties Zanu-PF and Zapu PF prepares for government and then subsequently in the preparation for the first, post Independence donors conference.
+During the transition period in 1980, he played a role as an economist by helping the two leading political parties Zanu-PF and Zapu PF prepare for government and then subsequently in the preparation for the first, post Independence donors conference.
 He wrote the agriculture paper presented at that conference.
 In 1979 he was appointed Chief Executive of the then Dairy Marketing Board (DMB).
 Then in 1983 was made Chief Executive Officer (CEO) of the Cold Storage Commission(CSC), then the largest meat organization in Africa.
 In 1987 he became the Managing Director (MD)of the Beira Corridor Group (BCG) and worked in the BCG until 1990.
 He then entered the private sector and has run his own group of companies ever since.

 Eddie Cross was opposed to the Rhodesian minority rule led by the now deceased Ian Smith.
 He joined the Movement for Democratic Change in 1999 and was made Secretary for Economics in 2000.
-He is the Policy Coordinator General for the MDC-T and sits on the National Executive.
+He was the Policy Coordinator General for the MDC-T and sats on the National Executive.
 In 2008 he stood for the Constituency of Bulawayo South and won the seat resoundingly against other candidates.
 In February 2009 MDC-T leader Morgan Tsvangirai designated Cross for the position of minister of State Enterprise and Parastals as part of the government of national unity.
 He was later replaced prior to the cabinet swearing in.